lenka-ja/applepay-notion-automation/README.md

 ## 🔧 Tools Used

 - **iOS Shortcuts Automation**
-- **Notion API** – you’ll need an integration token
+- **Notion API** – you’ll need an integration token (guide follows below)
-- **Custom JSON formatting**

 ## 🛡 Security and Customization

 - DO NOT share your real Notion token or database ID.
 - Screenshots in this repo are anonymized.
 - This repo shows a basic set up.
-You'll want to customize it by adding more parameters (like Expense category, Date or Account)
+You might want to customize it by adding more parameters (like Expense category, Date, Account, etc.)

 ## 🚀 How To Use This

 1. **Set up your Notion database**:
    - Make sure it has at least “Name" and "Amount" columns.
 You can create more columns to customize it to your needs.
-   - later in the process you'll need the database ID: on the full page of your database, click on menu (three dots at the upper right-hand corner) > Copy link > paste it somewhere (you need to edit the link) - delete anything before the slash (including the slash) and after the question mark (incl. the question mark) - you'll end up with alphanumeric name of 32 characters
+   - Later in the process you'll need the database ID: on the full page of your database, click on menu (three dots at the upper right-hand corner) > Copy link > paste it somewhere (you need to edit the link) [screenshot N_databaseID1]
+   - From the link delete anything before the slash (including the slash) and after the question mark (incl. the question mark) - you'll end up with alphanumeric string of 32 characters [screenshot N_databaseID2]

 2. **Create a Notion integration**:
    - [https://www.notion.so/profile/integrations](https://www.notion.so/profile/integrations)
+   - [screenshot API_NewIntegration]
+   - Create integration name and connect it to your workspace and Save.
-   - get Internal Integration Secret (do not share this with anyone) - you'll need it later
+   - Set up settings and get Internal Integration Secret (do not share this with anyone) - you'll need it later [screenshot API_IntegrationSecret]

 3. **Connect your Notion database with your Integration**:
-   - on the full page of your database, click on menu (three dots at the upper right-hand corner) > Connections and search for the name of Integration you just created
+   - On the full page of your database, click on menu > Connections and search for the name of Integration you just created [screenshot N_Connection]

 3. **Create the iOS Automation** manually:
 1) Trigger = Transaction [screenshot 1_Trigger]